mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 Particularly [what we call the] reality we live in from moment to moment is consciously very vague, but strictly speaking it is very clear, because all beings work together and create one thing.
 So it’s very clear, but intellectually it’s very vague, because it’s very difficult to analyze, to separate from others.

 Our life is always going on right in the midst of that reality.
 Intellectually, if you explain the Buddhist practice, I think we can explain Buddhist practice as the three learnings.
 But this is nothing but the Buddhology – Buddhist studies.
 So separately you can explain what the *sila* is, why it is necessary for us, and also *wisdom*, and *dhyana*; you can deal with it separately.
 [But] that is already questionable.
-That’s why Dogen Zenji points out what is the significance of the zazen we do.
+That’s why Dōgen Zenji points out what is the significance of the zazen we do.

 In the last sentence he says, “You may know without doubt that this zazen is the absolute way of the buddha-dharma.”
 In the original text it’s called *zen do*. *Zen* means integrated, or complete, or whole.
 And *do* is a way, or sometimes utterance – but *way* is fine.
 So, what would you say, *the integrated way* or *the whole way* of the buddha-dharma.
 That means the whole spirit of the buddha-dharma, the integrated spirit of Buddhist teaching.
 Not the one thing picked by somebody, or some idea picked among many Buddhist teachings.

 If you research Buddha’s teaching, you can analyze the *Agamas*, *Abhidharmas*, and *Avatamsaka Sutras*, *Madhyamakas*, and many teachings there.
-But Dogen Zenji tries to present the whole or integrated spirit of the Buddha’s teaching, which has been handed down from generation to generation.
+But Dōgen Zenji tries to present the whole or integrated spirit of the Buddha’s teaching, which has been handed down from generation to generation.
 That is a key point.
-That’s why Dogen Zenji says the point which he is speaking of is the integrated spirit of Buddhism, not the particular teaching called “ the Zen sect.”
+That’s why Dōgen Zenji says the point which he is speaking of is the integrated spirit of Buddhism, not the particular teaching called “ the Zen sect.”

-So Dogen Zenji doesn’t like so much [the idea of] particular denominations.
-Even the Zen school, even the Buddha Mind school, whatever you say, Dogen Zenji tried to avoid a particular name, the appellation called “Zen sect,” et cetera, because he constantly presents the total picture, the whole spirit of Buddha’s teaching.
+So Dōgen Zenji doesn’t like so much [the idea of] particular denominations.
+Even the Zen school, even the Buddha Mind school, whatever you say, Dōgen Zenji tried to avoid a particular name, the appellation called “Zen sect,” et cetera, because he constantly presents the total picture, the whole spirit of Buddha’s teaching.
 That’s why finally his teaching must go back to Buddha’s teaching, what the Buddha’s teaching is like.

 In his answer, he mentions from where the appellation “Zen sect” comes.
 [He says that] since Bodhidharma came to China and practiced zazen at the Shaolin temple for nine years, people unthinkingly or not knowing the true circumstances put a certain name on the teaching of Bodhidharma, called “Zazen sect” or “Zen sect,” because Bodhidharma always was sitting.
 That is very clear, because the many recorded sayings of patriarchs already [spoke] about this.
 So the name of “Zen sect” is based on very – what would you say – not stable resources, not definite or clear resources.

 Many among the ignorant people put a name on it.
 For instance, in the United States we say “Zen student”: because you do zazen, and study zazen and Zen Buddhism, that’s why people call you “Zen student.”
 That is naturally people put the name on you.
 But it doesn’t come from a definite and clear resource.

-So that’s why Dogen Zenji says here, “At present the word *za* has been dropped and we speak of ‘Zen sect.’
+So that’s why Dōgen Zenji says here, “At present the word *za* has been dropped and we speak of ‘Zen sect.’
 Its essence is made clear in the recorded sayings of the patriarchs.”
 [This] zazen shouldn’t be equated with the *dhyana* or *samadhi* of the six *paramitas* or three learnings, because [that] is just a teaching in words, talking about what the Buddhist practice is.
-And so the Buddhist practice is separated or divided into three points, *sila*, *wisdom*, and *dhyana*, but that *dhyana* is completely different from the *dhyana* Dogen Zenji [talks about], because the *dhyana* Dogen Zenji [talks about] implicates or brings on the total, whole spirit of the Buddha’s teaching, including wisdom, *sila*, and *dhyana*.
+And so the Buddhist practice is separated or divided into three points, *sila*, *wisdom*, and *dhyana*, but that *dhyana* is completely different from the *dhyana* Dōgen Zenji [talks about], because the *dhyana* Dōgen Zenji [talks about] implicates or brings on the total, whole spirit of the Buddha’s teaching, including wisdom, *sila*, and *dhyana*.
 If you practice *dhyana*, very naturally you can bring on the precepts and [wisdom].
 In other words precepts and wisdom should be included.

 It goes without saying that it is necessary for us to practice *sila* or precepts – of course it is necessary.
 But if you practice *sila* or precepts, precepts shouldn’t be separate from *dhyana* or wisdom.
 The practice of *sila* should be backed by wisdom and *dhyana*, meditation, otherwise *sila* doesn’t make sense, or *sila* doesn’t work in our everyday life.
 If we practice *sila* in our everyday life, very naturally, wisdom and *dhyana* should be included.

-So constantly the *dhyana* that Dogen Zenji presents [is] zazen as a whole.
+So constantly the *dhyana* that Dōgen Zenji presents [is] zazen as a whole.

 #### 21:47